Longines VS Omega

 Why would someone buy a Longines watch instead of an Omega?

 What it boils down to for most shoppers that wind up choosing Longines would be the price point.
 It's a watchmaker that is well known and it doesn't cost an arm and a leg to get one.
 Another reason may be the design of the watch itself.
 You might find one watch more appealing than another based on the appearance and not really care about what's "under the hood".

 Why would someone buy an Omega watch instead of a Longines?

-People that would choose Omega are usually looking for a more respected brand, a more functional watch or a watch that has a higher resale value.
+People that would choose Omega are usually looking for a more respected brand, a more functional watch, or a watch that has a higher resale value.
 They are willing to pay significantly more for the added value that the Omega brand brings as well as the extra years offered in Omega's warranty period.
 Another thing that may influence the purchase decision is the actual design.
-Let's face it, sometimes you'll just like the look of one watch over another and you're willing to pay for a watch that you find has more style and is more attractive to you.
+Let's face it, sometimes you'll just like the look of one watch over another and you're willing to pay for a quality watch that you find has more style and is more attractive to you.

 Comparable watches from Longines and Omega

 Browse Omega and Longines Watches by Gender